 Bentonite Clay

-Can Product Build-Up Cause Hair Loss?
+Can Product Build-Up Cause Hair Breakage?

 FAQs on Product Buildup on Hair

-No, product buildup does not go away on its own.
-You have to make a conscious effort to rectify the situation by thoroughly cleansing your hair.
+No, product build-up does not go away on its own.
+You need to cleanse your scalp and hair to remove the residue.